 The term 'Industrial Relations' comprises of two terms: 'Industry' and 'Relations'.
 "Industry" refers to "any productive activity in which an individual (or a group of individuals) is (are) engaged".
 By "relations" we mean "the relationships that exist within the industry between the employer and his workmen."
 The term industrial relations explains the relationship between employees and management which stems directly or indirectly from union-employer relationship.

 Industrial relations are the relationships between employees and employers within the organizational settings.
 The field of industrial relations looks at the relationship between management and workers, particularly groups of workers represented by a union.
 Industrial relations are basically the interactions between employers, employees and the government, and the institutions and associations through which such interactions are mediated.

-The relationships which arise at and out of the workplace generally include the relationships between individual workers, the relationships between workers and their employer, the relationships between employers, the relationships employers and workers have with the organizations formed to promote their respective interests, and the relations between those organizations, at all levels. industrial relations
+The relationships which arise at and out of the workplace generally include the relationships between individual workers, the relationships between workers and their employer and the relationships between employees.
+The relationships employers and workers have with the organizations are formed to promote their respective interests, and the relations between those organizations, at all levels.
+Industrial relations

 also includes the processes through which these relationships are expressed (such as, collective bargaining, workers' participation in decision-making, and grievance and dispute settlement), and the management of conflict between employers, workers and trade unions, when it arises.